 Stay-cations involve staying at home and exploring your own backyard.
 Not your literal backyard, but that counts too.
 I mean visiting all the sights, sounds and attractions near where you live!
 It’s really simple and fun to do.
 My husband and I did this for our first anniversary and it was very memorable.
 I’ve even included a printable Stay-cation planner for you to print and use to organize your own stay-cation.

-1. Print this Stay-cation planner that I created.
-It includes a page for planning your activities, doing research and making a budget for each day/activity.
+This is a free Staycation planner that I created.
+It includes a page for planning your activities, doing research, and making a budget for each day/activity.

 - Eat out meals